 Start your blockchain journey Now with the Enterprise Blockchains Fundamentals – Free Course!

 Benefits and Pitfalls of Practical BFT

 The practical BFT model for blockchain consensus was tailored for practical applications.
-The original academic paper underlying practical BFT has also outlined the particular shortcomings while showcasing key improvements for implementation of the algorithm in real-world systems.
+The original academic paper underlying practical BFT has also outlined the particular shortcomings while showcasing key improvements for the implementation of the algorithm in real-world systems.
 Practical Byzantine Fault Tolerance can help in ensuring the following advantages.